 Will I Learn to Teach?

-Every morning, Monday through Friday, all second- and third-year residents on inpatient medicine rotations meet for an hour to discuss two recently admitted patients.
-Each case is presented by the admitting resident.
+Every morning, Monday through Friday, all second- and third-year residents on inpatient medicine rotations meet for an hour to discuss two inpatient or outpatient cases.
+Each case is presented by the a resident.
 As the case unfolds, other residents comment on differential diagnosis, work-up, and management strategy.
-The senior resident morning report is run by the inpatient chief resident.
-Also on hand is a senior faculty member from either the Internal Medicine or Family Medicine Departments.
+This morning report activity is run by the inpatient chief resident, and also on hand is a senior faculty member from either the Internal Medicine or Family Medicine departments.

-Two mornings each week, all first-year (R1) residents who are on inpatient medicine rotations meet for one hour to discuss one or two patients with the family medicine chief or the medicine pediatrics chief and a faculty member.
+Two mornings each week, all first-year (R1) residents who are on inpatient medicine rotations meet for one hour to discuss one or two patients with either the Family Medicine or Med/Peds chief resident and a faculty member.
 Each R1 has an opportunity to present at least two patients over the course of a month.

 Teaching Medical Students